-Take a Seasonal Trip
+1. Take a Seasonal Trip

 As a Floridian, this is a fun category because we don’t really get seasons here.
 I can go almost anywhere else in the United States, during the right time of year, and experience a season that I don’t normally get in Florida.
-I’ve added two different seasonal trips to my bucket list before 30: New York City during the holidays, and North Carolina to see the leaves change colors in the fall.
+I’ve added two different seasonal trips to my bucket list before 30: New York City during the holidays and North Carolina to see the leaves change colors in the fall.

-Travel Outside of Your Comfort Zone
+2. Travel Outside of Your Comfort Zone

 Think about your typical travel habits and determine what makes you uncomfortable.
 Then, do it!

-Explore Your Home State
+3. Explore Your Home State

 What’s in your home state that you haven’t experienced?
 Take a weekend trip to explore the culture, diversity, and beauty of your own “backyard”.

-Experience At Least One European Country
+4. Experience At Least One European Country

-It’s hard to choose just one, so if time and money allows it, go all out.
-One of my best friend’s and her husband spent 2 weeks in six different European countries and got to mark off so many “must-do’s” on her traveling bucket list.
+It’s hard to choose just one, so if time and money allow it, go all out.
+One of my best friends and her husband spent 2 weeks in six different European countries and got to mark off so many “must do’s” on her traveling bucket list.
 We joined them for Ireland and London, and when I originally wrote this post, Germany was high on our list.

 In September, we spent 10 days traveling through Amsterdam, Lucerne, and Munich for Oktoberfest.
 What’s one European country you need to see?!
 I think Italy is still high on our list.

-Travel Far, Far, Away
+5. Travel Far, Far, Away

-As we think about trips to take before 30, and the ideas of starting a family keep sparking our interest, I think of the places that may be the most difficult to travel with a young child.
+As we think about trips to take before 30, and the idea of starting a family keeps sparking our interest, I think of the places that may be the most difficult to travel with a young child.
 New Zealand, being over 24 hours worth of traveling time away, is tugging at my heart, but Argentina and Thailand are close behind.
 Time and money can be a big factor when traveling far from home, so I also like to think our honeymoon in Hawaii was “far, far away”.
 Everyone has different ideas of what a long trip looks like, so stick with what your vacation time and budget allow.

 The further you get from home, the more you’ll be out of your comfort zone, and that’s always a trip to remember.

 The U.S. is so diverse, it’d be easy to have a weekend trip and feel like you experienced another culture.
-Think of Nashville compared to Miami, or South Dakota compared to San Diego.
+Think of Nashville compared to Miami, or Sioux Falls compared to San Diego.
 After all, that’s what makes America so great.
 I love asking locals for recommendations because I know I’ll get the most authentic experience by seeing a new place through the eyes of a local.

-Take a [Relaxing] Vacation
+7. Take a [Relaxing] Vacation